SC stays HC order directing UP govt to impose strict restrictions in 5 cities | Law-Order

-The Supreme Court Tuesday stayed the Allahabad High Court order directing the Uttar Pradesh Government to impose strict restrictions till April 26 in five cities amid the surge in COVID-19 cases.
+The Supreme Court Tuesday stayed the Allahabad High Court order directing the Uttar Pradesh government to impose strict restrictions till April 26 in five cities due to the surge in COVID-19 cases.

+“Issue notice.
+Until further orders, there shall be an ad interim stay of the impugned order passed by the high court,” said the bench, also comprising Justices A S Bopanna and V Ramasubramanian.

+“However, the petitioner - state government shall immediately report to the high court about the steps it has taken and proposes to take in the immediate future within a period of one week in view of the current pandemic,” the bench said in its order.

-“In these circumstances, there shall be an interim stay on the order of the high court,” the top court said.
-The apex court appointed senior advocate P S Narasimha as amicus curiae to assist it in the matter and said the plea would come up for hearing after two weeks.
+The top court appointed senior advocate P S Narasimha as amicus curiae to assist in the matter and posted it for hearing after two weeks.

+The bench directed the apex court registry to forthwith furnish a copy of the petition, filed by the Uttar Pradesh government challenging the high court's Monday order, to the amicus.

 At the outset, the bench told Mehta that the high court cannot be arrayed as a respondent in the petition.

-Mehta said that it was a “serious mistake” as the petition was drafted overnight and requested the bench to allow him to delete the name of high court as a respondent in the matter.
+Mehta said that it was a “serious mistake” as the petition was drafted overnight and requested the bench to allow him to delete the name of high court from the array of parties in the matter.

+“Prayer is allowed.
+The name of respondent no.1 (high court) is deleted from the array of the parties,” the bench said.

 During the arguments, Mehta said, “Several directions have been issued, some of which the state has already taken steps, but to lockdown five cities by a judicial order may not be the right approach”.

-The bench, while agreeing to hear the plea, noted the submissions of Mehta who said that the state has issued several directions to contain the spread of coronavirus.
-“He (Mehta) further submits that the blanket lockdown imposed by the high court in five cities in terms of the impugned order would create immense administrative difficulties,” the bench noted.
+The bench noted the submissions of Mehta who said that the state has issued several directions to contain the spread of coronavirus.
+“He (Mehta) further submits that the directions issued by the high court vide the impugned order are as rigorous as a lockdown though the high court has observed that ‘they are nowhere close to a complete lockdown’,” the bench noted in its order.

 In its petition filed in the apex court, the state government has said, “though the intention behind the impugned order passed by the division bench is both laudable and salutary, however, the high court has completely failed to appreciate that while passing the direction of the nature as quoted above the high court has effectively encroached upon the executive domain and has passed a mandamus which is incapable of being executed at the present stage, and if executed, is capable of creating panic, fear and law and order situation in the state”.